-Special character y want to input ou Corresponding number key (SHIFT key + a number key)
+Special character you want to input Corresponding number key (SHIFT key + a number key)

 !
 1

 @ 2

 3

 \$ 4

 % 5

 ٨ 6

 & 7

 8

-(9
+( 9

 ) 0

-3. Select Intel(R) AMT Configuration, and press the Enter key.

-4. Select Manageability Features Selection, and press the Enter key.

-- 5. Select Disabled, and press the Enter key. - 6.
-Press the Y key, and press the ESC key.
+- 3. Select Intel(R) AMT Configuration, and press the Enter key. - 4.
+Select Manageability Features Selection, and press the Enter key. - 5.
+Select Disabled, and press the Enter key. - 6.
+Press the $\mathbf{Y}$ key, and press the $\mathbf{ESC}$ key. - 7.
+Select MEBx Exit, and press Y key.

+Disabled.

-- 7. Select MEBx Exit, and press Y key. - 8.
-When the computer restarts, go to BIOS setup utility. - On the BIOS setup utility screen, change AMT Setup Prompt to Disabled. - 9.
+- When the computer restarts, go to BIOS setup utility.
+On the BIOS setup utility screen, change AMT Setup Prompt to - 9.
 Press the F10 key to save the settings, and press the Y key.

-When using the computer with the AC adaptor connected and the AMT function set to enabled, power might still be supplied to the system memory even when the computer power is turned off, or the computer is in Sleep Mode or Hibernation Mode.

-When connecting the AC adaptor, the computer is powered and can be turned on.
+- When using the computer with the AC adaptor connected and the AMT function set to enabled, power might still be supplied to the system memory even when the computer power is turned off, or the computer is in Sleep Mode or Hibernation Mode. - When connecting the AC adaptor, the computer is powered and can be turned on.
 If the power is automatically turned off after approximately 5 to 7 seconds, it is because the RTC lasting time runs out, and the settings of AMT function have been cleared.
 This is normal and not an error.
-If it occurs, the settings of AMT function must be reconfigured.

-- If there is a problem when you start the computer, or initialize the Management Engine (ME) firmware after the RTC lasting time runs out, the system will automatically reset itself during setup.
+If it occurs, the settings of AMT function must be reconfigured. - If there is a problem when you start the computer, or initialize the Management Engine (ME) firmware after the RTC lasting time runs out, the system will automatically reset itself during setup.
 This is the function of AMT configurations and is not an error. - Enabling the AMT function might cause the network LAN Enable/ Disable items to be no longer changeable in BIOS setup utility.
 Consult with your system administrator about details. - AMT function cannot be operated using a USB-LAN adaptor.